KimikaTeorikoa/python-notes-tccm/contents/useful_libs.md

 One of the strongest points of Python is the flourishing ecosystem of libraries it comes with.
 We have already seen some of them, such as [`numpy`](numpy.md) and [`matplotlib`](plotting.md).
-This chapter reviews other libraries that have become central for scientific computing.
+This chapter reviews other libraries that have become central for scientific computing, including computational chemistry.
 We will mostly focus on `scipy`, highlighting some of its submodules that provide a huge set of numerical algorithms, and also briefly mention other projects that you will likely find useful.